 - MSU Extension Yard and Garden

-- Starting your own Victory Garden by MSU Extension Agent Patrick Mangan
+- Gardening video series (6) by MSU Extension Agent Patrick Mangan

 - Washington State University Organic Farming Systems and Nutrient Management - includes information for east of the Cascades

 - Midwest Vegetable Production Guide provides information that might be useful for high tunnel or greenhouse production in our climate

 - Best done in early spring.